Latefa-B/Jenkins-Terraform-Full-Stack-Deployment/README.md

-# Jenkins CI/CD - Full Stack Deployment (App & Infra Orchestration)
+# Step by step Guide to Deploy a Full Stack Application using Jenkins CI/CD

 Jenkins is one of the most widely used and powerful tools in the DevOps world for implementing Continuous Integration (CI) and Continuous Delivery (CD) pipelines.
 As an open-source automation server, it enables teams to build, test, and deploy software efficiently through automated workflows.
 Highly extensible by design, Jenkins supports a vast range of plugins that integrate seamlessly with various tools and technologies.
 It serves as a centralized automation platform that orchestrates and streamlines repetitive tasks involved in software development, such as : Building software (compiling code), Testing software (running automated tests), Deploying software (sending it to servers or Kubernetes clusters) and Monitoring the execution of these tasks.
 Enhancing productivity, consistency, and delivery speed.